 The book series is published by Berghahn Publishers in collaboration with AAGE and the AAA Interest Group on Aging and the Life Course.
 Mission of the series: Late Life and Adult Maturity set in the global context of the Life Course, Culture and Community.
 The series will consist of both ethnographies and edited books with a goal of 2-3 books a year.
 Manuscript ideas/manuscripts can be submitted to either the editor, Jay Sokolovsky (email@example.com) or the publisher, Marion Berghahn, Marion.firstname.lastname@example.org

-Global Perspectives on Aging, Rutgers University Press, This series publishes books that will deepen and expand our understanding of age, aging and late life in the United States and beyond.
+This series, with Rutgers University Press, publishes books that will deepen and expand our understanding of age, aging and late life in the United States and beyond.
 The series focuses on anthropology while being open to ethnographically vivid and theoretically rich scholarship in related fields, including sociology, religion, cultural studies, social medicine, medical humanities, gender and sexuality studies, human development, and cultural gerontology.
 Sarah Lamb, Editor. email@example.com.